 Keep in mind the following information regarding application deadlines:

 We accept required documents up to two (2) weeks after the published deadline for your application plan.
 If you have concerns about timely document delivery, connect with your assigned admission counselor.

 We require a high school diploma or recognized equivalent for admission to Saint Joseph’s University.
-Standard secondary school coursework includes the following core subject areas:
+Recommended high school coursework includes the following core subject areas: